Who is ready for the Coastal Cleanup?

 The Fine Details

 KCB will provide safety and collection supplies for your cleanup.
-The supply pickup will be at 25550 Harbor View Rd., Suite 2 on September 12th from 9-5.
-Your group lead will pick up the supplies.
+Pick up will be by appointment!.
 Email Rhonda.Harvey@charlottecountyfl.gov. if you have any questions.

 Cleanup reports need to be turned in within one week of your cleanup.
 We can’t brag on what you did, if you don’t send in your reports.